What Credit Score is Considered “Good”? What to know about Credit Scores

 What Makes Up a Credit Score?

 The FICO® Score is the most widely used credit scoring model.
-In fact, according to Fair Isaac Corporation FICO® Scores are used in 90% of United States credit lending decisions.
+In fact, according to Fair Isaac Corporation, FICO® Scores are used in 90% of United States credit lending decisions.
 FICO® Scores are calculated using five main parts of your credit report.
-The FICO® Score utilizes amounts owed, new credit, length of credit history, payment, history, and credit mix to calculate your personal score.
-Each category represents a percentage as illustrated on the chart below, to create your full FICO® Score.
+The FICO® Score utilizes amounts owed, new credit, length of credit history, payment, history, and credit mix to calculate your score.
+Each category represents a percentage, as illustrated on the chart below, to create your full FICO® Score.

 What’s a Good Credit Score?

-We now know what a credit score is, what attributes to it, and the main type of credit score used throughout the lending industry, but what is a “good” credit score?
+We now know what a credit score is, the factors that determine it, and the primary type of credit score used throughout the lending industry, but what is a “good” credit score?
 Generally, FICO® Scores range from 300 to 850.

-Here is a look at the FICO® Score ranges and their equivalent rating.
+Here is a look at the FICO® Score ranges and their equivalent ratings.

 Credit Score Range: Rating